j1mmie/NuGet2Unity/README.md

 Switch | Description
 -------|-------------
 -n, --nugetpackage  |  Required.
+NuGet package to repackage -f, --folder        |  A path (relative or absolute) to a local C# project that has a .nuspec file.
+When supplied, this local project will serve as the root instead of fetching a remote NuGet package.
+If supplied, --version is ignored
-NuGet package to repackage -v, --version       |  Version of NuGet package to use -p, --unityproject  |  Path to the Unity project to include with this package -m, --includemeta   |  Include .meta files from the Unity project
+-v, --version       |  Version of NuGet package to use -p, --unityproject  |  Path to the Unity project to include with this package -m, --includemeta   |  Include .meta files from the Unity project